 Here are the four most common reasons Michigan auto accident victims are told they do not have a case:

 Sadly, car accident victims are often turned away because handling automobile accident cases has become far more challenging in recent years, due to the Michigan auto law.
-In the time since the Michigan Supreme Court issued Kreiner v.
-Fischer, there have been but a small handful of “wins” for injured auto accident victims in the Michigan Court of Appeals.
-In comparison, there have been more than 10 times as many “defense wins” (where the automobile insurance company succeeds).
+After the Michigan Supreme Court issued Kreiner v.
+Fischer in 2004, there were only a small handful of “wins” for injured auto accident victims in the Michigan Court of Appeals.
+In comparison, there were more than 10 times as many “defense wins” (where the automobile insurance company succeeds).

-These defense wins highlight a sad reality in Michigan today: you can be completely innocent and in pain every day, but if your car accident injuries do not rise to the level of a “serious impairment of body function” as the law requires, you will not have a successful car accident case.
+These defense wins highlighted a sad reality in Michigan: you could be completely innocent and in pain every day, but if your car accident injuries do not rise to the level of a “serious impairment of body function” as the Kreiner ruling required, you would not have a successful car accident case.

-Even though Michigan auto injury law is more difficult and challenging than ever before, far too many of these car accident lawsuits could have been successful if handled properly.
+Even though Michigan auto injury law is difficult and challenging, far too many of these car accident lawsuits could be successful if handled properly.
 Some losses are the fault of certain lawyers entrusted with representing auto accident victims.